What is the application deadline for this program?

 Students will need to bring a laptop equipped with word processing, spreadsheet and Internet capabilities.
 A calculator is recommended, but not required.

-The student demographics vary significantly -- from fresh BS/BA/MS/MA/MBA graduates to senior professionals who are looking for a change or advancement in their career.
+The student demographics vary significantly -- from fresh BS/BA/MS/MA/MBA graduates to senior professionals who are looking for a change or advancement in their careers.
 Educational backgrounds also vary and include engineering and non-engineering disciplines.
+A prior background in healthcare is not required.
 While there is not a "typical background" common to our students, all successful applicants are passionately focused on improving healthcare.

-While the positions vary significantly, some position titles held by our graduates include: Management or Health Systems Engineers/Analysts/Professionals; Business Analysts; Quality Improvement Specialists; Management or Health Systems Engineering Directors; Healthcare Business Analytics/Intelligence Specialists or Directors.
+While the positions vary significantly, some position titles held by our graduates include: Management or Health Systems Engineers/Analysts/Professionals; Business Analysts; Quality/Performance/Process Improvement Specialists; Clinical Systems Engineer; Quality and Patient Safety Manager; Industrial Engineer; Management or Health Systems Engineering Directors; Healthcare Business Analytics/Intelligence Specialists or Directors.
 Some positions are technical and others are not; some individuals have an interest and focus on software and others are more interested in process and quality improvements.
 This program is intended to make you well-rounded and enable you to enter the work force with a complete set of skills that will allow you to be effective almost immediately upon hire.
 Some skills that will prove to be beneficial to you include application of systems science and industrial/systems engineering problem solving tools and solution methodologies, with emphasis on ways to improve the efficiency, effectiveness, quality, and timeliness of healthcare delivery.
 Ability to apply qualitative and quantitative methods to study, model, analyze, and improve health systems will also be key.
 The skills and knowledge obtained through this program allow you to be versatile in your career and career choices.